-Light it Up: An East Toronto Lantern Celebration
+Light It Up 2026: An East Toronto Lantern Celebration!

-Light it Up: An East Toronto Lantern Celebration
+Light It Up 2026: An East Toronto Lantern Celebration!

 FREE to participate